KoryrKoryr/Bank-of-Flatiron/README.md

 # Bank of Flatiron

-Bank of Flatiron is an app that allows users to manage their bank transactions.
+An app that allows users to manage their bank transactions.

 ## My Features